-FRANCE

-2016-2017 [1 YEAR]

-PENICHE DU COEUR

-NEW PARTNER, NEW PROJECT

-Service operated by the SAMU

-Extending a better welcome to the most disadvantaged

-Run by 170 volunteers, the ser- in view of the increased demand. vice provides accommodation for the insufficiency of solutions proup to 70 people throughout the posed by long-term structures year, enabling them to share mo- and the difficulty of finding emments of conviviality with people ployment.
-In order to perpetuate its living on the streets "until they actions and improve the living conare proposed an orientation", in ditions of residents, the Péniche du he Péniche du Coeur is keeping with article L345-2-3 Coeur now needs to align itself a Emergency Accom- of the French Social Action and with health and environmental modation Centre which Families Code.
-Alongside volun- standards.
-A project, supported by was opened by the Restaurants teers, a social team composed the Fonds SUEZ initiatives, which is du Coeur in Paris in 1995 and of 4 employees and a voluntary split into 3 objectives: to better treat whose action comes within the aid Professional Insertion Advisor ac- the black waters produced by the scheme for the most vulnerable companies residents on the path to Péniche; to increase the reliabilmanaged by the SIAO Paris (Interpresentation, In 2015, the Péniche ity of sanitary pump operation; to grated Reception and Orientation du Coeur welcomed 1814 peo- overhaul the hot water production ple and provided accommodation and distribution system, in particu-Social - France's Municipal Hu- for 23 474 overnight stays.
-Stays lar at the level of showers. ★
+FRANCE 2016-2017 (1 YEAR) PENICHE DU COEUR NEW PARTNER, NEW PROJECT was opened by the Restaurants teers, a social team composed the Fonds SUEZ initiatives, which is du Coeur in Paris in 1995 and of 4 employees and a voluntary split into 3 objectives: to better treat whose action comes within the aid Professional Insertion Advisor ac- the black waters produced by the scheme for the most vulnerable companies residents on the path to Péniche; to increase the reliabilmanaged by the SIAO Paris (Inte- reinsertion.
+In 2015, the Péniche ity of sanitary pump operation; to grated Reception and Orientation du Coeur welcomed 1814 peo- overhaul the hot water production Service operated by the SAMU Social - France's Municipal Hu- for 23 474 overnight stays.
+Stays  larat the level of showers. 🖈

-manitarian Emergency Service). which are constantly getting longer,

-Following an assessment, we have defined a strategy for works, which prioritises the actions to be taken.
-We are also providing our sanitation knowledge for canal boats and barges on the Seine, a domain in which we already intervene.